Charles W. Morgan (naval officer)

-Commodore Charles W. Morgan (1790 – January 5, 1853) was an officer in the United States Navy during the War of 1812.
+Commodore Charles W. Morgan (c.
+1790 – January 5, 1853) was an officer in the United States Navy during the War of 1812.

 Biography

 Born in Virginia, Morgan served during the War of 1812 as a lieutenant on Constitution during her battle with HMS Guerriere and also served aboard Franklin.

 He was promoted to captain in 1831 and commanded 74-gun ship of the line North Carolina.
 He also served as the commodore of the Mediterranean Squadron.